create3000/x_ite/docs/_posts/components/Layout/ScreenFontStyle.md

 ### SFFloat [ ] **pointSize** 12 <small>(0,∞)</small>

-PointSize field specifies the size of text in points.
+*pointSize* field specifies the size of text in points.
 Nominal height (in local coordinate system) of text glyphs Also sets default spacing between adjacent lines of text.

 #### Hint